bilibiliLXZY/ERROR-126/README.md

 This is __only__ for _report bugs_ and ***upgrade new version*** use.

+If you can't run the version, please rename the obf.jar to mc.jar!
 ## Why did I create it?
 Umm...
 Because I just want to do it myself
 ## How to recover computer while the virus run?